 Details that annoy online casino visitors

-In our blog posts, we often talk about the importance of retaining current customers.
-It is much cheaper and more profitable than attracting new clients.
-But what exactly can make a person say goodbye to your casino?
-Often the reason may not be some serious things, such as late payment of winnings, and banal little things.
+In our blog posts, we often talk about the importance of retaining current players.
+It’s much cheaper and more profitable than attracting new clients.
+But what exactly can force a person to say goodbye to your casino?
+Often the reason may not be some serious things, such as late payment of winnings, but some little things.

 In this article, we put together some of those little things.
 They are often referred to as the most annoying reasons that led to the change of casinos.